scaljeri/di-xxl/README.md

 ### Injection
 In theory you can inject anything into almost everything :)  Circular dependencies do not exist, because it is not possible to inject into a constructor.
+Keep your constructors empty or as small as possible!

 So, to inject `foo` into an object do

     const app = {};